-Professional macarons are one of the most difficult recipes to master.
-Our professional macaron recipe will help guide you to make the best macarons you can make.
+Baking macarons is one of the most difficult recipes to master.
+Our professional macaron recipe will help guide you to make Italian method macarons.

 When you’re first starting out, it’s better to use parchment paper to pipe your macarons onto.
 Sometimes the silicone mats are not perfectly dry/without oil on them, which can cause the macarons not to turn out.
 You’ll have better success with making professional macarons using parchment paper.